 Why is the Riksbank monitoring the development of virtual currencies

-Virtual currencies are an example of the innovations that have impacted the retail payments market in recent years.
+Virtual currencies are an example of innovations that have impacted the retail payments market in recent years.
+This market entails relatively small payments that are made in large quantities, mainly between households, companies and public authorities.
 The Riksbank monitors and analyses the payment system and the retail payment market as part of our task of promoting a safe and efficient payment mechanism.
-Retail payments are payments of relatively small amounts that are made in large numbers, primarily between households, companies and authorities.

 Limited use of virtual currencies